gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 **If you are using a Mitsubishi wireless thermostat, MRC or [esphome-ecodan-remote-thermostat](https://github.com/gekkekoe/esphome-ecodan-remote-thermostat), you can skip the rest of this section and step 3.**

 For systems with only a MRC (and no other thermostats), you will need to add a stop condition.
-The heatpump will never stop otherise.
+The heatpump will never stop otherwise.
 Use server control prohibit to turn off heating when setpoint has been reached.

 There are two options to perform **current temperature** feedback: